-Partnership with RTE International
+Partnership with RTEi

-In September 2022, Atlantic SuperConnection entered into a partnership with RTE International.
-RTE International and RTE are among the world's major interconnector consultancies and owner-operators respectively, bringing significant expertise and experience to the Atlantic SuperConnection project.
+In September 2022, Atlantic SuperConnection entered into a partnership with RTEi.
+RTEi and RTE are among the world's major interconnector consultancies and owner-operators respectively, bringing significant expertise and experience to the Atlantic SuperConnection project.

-RTE International was appointed as Atlantic SuperConnection's owner's engineer for the completion of the development stage.
-As such, RTE International is working with Atlantic SuperConnection and its other advisers to complete the engineering studies and assessments required to start construction of the interconnector, such as the technical feasibility study and a second seabed survey.
-In order to promote economic alignment for the completion of the interconnector, RTE International has an option over up to 0.92% of the equity in Atlantic SuperConnection.
-As things stand, RTE International's role as Owner's Engineer will end when the construction of the interconnector can commence, however its role may be extended to cover the construction and operation of the interconnector, subject to the outcome of RTE Negotiations.
-Atlantic SuperConnection confirmed the technical feasibility of the interconnector by means of extensive studies listed.
+RTEi was appointed as Atlantic SuperConnection's owner's engineer for the completion of the development stage.
+As such, RTEi is working with Atlantic SuperConnection and its other advisers to complete the engineering studies and assessments required to start construction of the interconnector, such as the technical feasibility study and a second seabed survey.
+In order to promote economic alignment for the completion of the interconnector, RTEi has an option over up to 0.92% of the equity in Atlantic SuperConnection.
+As things stand, RTEi's role as Owner's Engineer will end when the construction of the interconnector can commence, however its role may be extended to cover the construction and operation of the interconnector, subject to the outcome of RTE Negotiations.
+Atlantic SuperConnection confirmed to GIG Target the technical feasibility of the interconnector by reference to the extensive studies listed.
 See also "Research and Development and IP".

-Atlantic SuperConnection and RTE International's work is being supported by AFRY, a prominent energy market consultant, who have produced comprehensive reports on the UK energy market outlook, PPA prices, and the impact of Atlantic SuperConnection on the Icelandic economy and energy market.
+Atlantic SuperConnection and RTEi's work is being supported by AFRY, a prominent energy market consultant, who have produced comprehensive reports on the UK energy market outlook, PPA prices, and the impact of Atlantic SuperConnection on the Icelandic economy and energy market.